mehulagg/gitlab/doc/integration/jira/dvcs.md

 1. For **Client Secret**, use the **Secret** value from the previous section.
 1. Ensure that the rest of the checkboxes are checked.
 1. Select **Add** to complete and create the integration.

-Jira begins to import the commits and branches for all projects in the GitLab group you specified.
-This import takes a few minutes, after completed, is refreshed every 60 minutes.

 To connect additional GitLab projects from other GitLab top-level groups, or personal namespaces, repeat the previous steps with additional Jira DVCS accounts.